Childcare Volunteer Program in South Africa - Table View

 - General chores

-The Kindergarten project is not available during the school holidays.
-If you apply for the Kindergarten project during the school holidays, you will be switched to the Holiday Club project.
+The Childcare project is not available during the school holidays.
+If you apply for the Childcare project during the school holidays, you will be switched to the Holiday Club project.

 School Holidays 2023: